 False positives plague security operations.
 Automated analysis can often distinguish benign activity from genuine threats using additional context and correlation.
 Filtering obvious false positives before human review reduces analyst fatigue and speeds response to real incidents.

 Threat intelligence enrichment adds crucial context to alerts.
-An alert about suspicious network traffic becomes more actionable when enriched with information about the destination IP: a known command and control server, a recently established domain, or a legitimate CDN.
+An alert about suspicious network traffic becomes more actionable when enriched with information about the destination IP: a known command and control server, a recently established domain, or legitimate CDN.